 24 Hour Caramel Brownies are homemade brownies with a layer of caramel baked in between and topped with chocolate morsels.
-Yes, I know.
-24 hours to wait before you can dive into these brownies?
+But, 24 hours to wait before you can dive into these brownies?
 Yes.
 Is it worth it?
 YES.
 And if you happen to love over-the-top decadent brownie creations, try my Toasted Marshmallow Brownies!

 Butter: Unsalted Challenge butter is used in both the brownies and the caramel.
 I opted for Challenge Butter for the best results.
 Challenge Butter is made the old-fashioned way, churned fresh daily from the freshest milk and cream from happy cows at family-owned dairies since 1911.
 (I also used Challenge Butter in my Kentucky Butter Crunch Cake and Buttery Bubble Bread, which are two recipes you will have to try after you have made these brownies.)

-Coffee: You may have noticed brewed coffee in the brownies.
-Whether you like coffee or not, caffeine does something amazing to brownies.
+Coffee: Whether you like coffee or not, caffeine does something amazing to brownies.
 Caffeine (specifically in dark coffee or espresso) enhances the flavor of chocolate and boosts the richness of the brownie without adding a coffee flavor.
 So simply put, the coffee makes your brownies taste brownier.
 Science.
 In a pinch, you could use decaf coffee as well, preferably one with a strong flavor.
 If you are unable to use coffee, you can use water.

 Do I Have to Wait 24 Hours to Enjoy These Brownies?